LogoLogo

 Enabling trace header injection is a two-step process:

 1. Install the mutating webhook into the cluster by adding --set httpHeaderInjectorWebhook.enabled=true to the helm upgrade invocation when installing the StackState agent.
 By default the sidecar injector generates its own self-signed certificate, requiring cluster roles to install these into the cluster.
-It is also possible to manage your own certificates in a more restricted environment.
+It is also possible to in a more restricted environment.

 2. For every pod that has a endpoint which processes http(s) requests, place the annotation http-header-injector.stackstate.io/inject: enabled to have the sidecar injected.